VictorGranado/Lab-Data-Monitoring-Device/README.md

 # Lab-Data-Monitoring-Station
-A fully-featured, battery-powered environmental monitoring system capable of sensing key air quality parameters and environmental conditions.
-Designed for portability and long-term data logging with a user-friendly display and alert system.
+A fully-featured, battery-powered data monitoring system capable of sensing key air quality parameters and environmental conditions.
+Envisioned to be used in a chemical lab scenario to provide safety reading.Designed for portability and long-term data logging with a user-friendly display and alert system.

 ---